 Again, make sure to read all the fine print.
 The policies usually only reimburse you under specific circumstances.
 For example, if you miss your flight because you woke up late, you most likely won’t get your money back.

 Check Current Coverage

 You may already have some coverage and not even know it.
-Check with your credit cards, private insurance provider, and your airline because some offer coverage with the policies or flight you have already purchased.
+Check with your credit cards, private insurance provider, rental car company, and your airline because some offer coverage with the policies or flights you have already purchased.

 Research Different Companies

 The best thing you can do is research and find the best policy for you.
 You may only need minimal coverage if you have some coverage from a different policy.
 Take your time and do as much research as necessary to get all the information you need.